The Employment Law Review: Luxembourg

 ii Extension of beneficiaries of the right to leave for family reasons

-Bill No. 7436 provides for the extension of the circle of beneficiaries of leave for family reasons to grandparents, and amending the Labour Code accordingly.
+Bill No. 7436 (submitted to the Chamber of Deputies on 25 April 2019) provides for the extension of the circle of beneficiaries of leave for family reasons to grandparents, and amends the Labour Code accordingly.
+The legislative procedure is still in progress.

 1 Guy Castegnaro is the founder and managing partner and Ariane Claverie and Christophe Domingos are partners at Castegnaro – Ius Laboris Luxembourg.

-10 Wage indexation is an automatic mechanism for the adjustment of salaries when the cost of living increases by at least 2.5 per cent.
-The current index of 834.76 is applicable as of 1 January 2020.
+12 Wage indexation is an automatic mechanism for the adjustment of salaries when the cost of living increases by at least 2.5 per cent.
+The current index of 834.76 is applicable as of 1 January 2020 and was not changed as of 1 January 2021.